dbieber/davidbieber.com/hugo/content/projects/shh-shell/index.md

 active = false
 weight = -20140803

-# Project title.
 title = "shh Shell"

-# Date this page was created.
 date = 2014-08-03T00:00:00

-# Project summary to display on homepage.
-summary = "The soothing shell for while you sleep."
+summary = "The soothing shell for while you sleep." tags = ["Software", "Productivity"]

-# Tags: can be used for filtering projects.
-tags = ["Software", "Productivity"]

 [image]
   caption = ""
   focal_point = ""
 +++

-# The shh shell

 The shh shell is a simple shell you can use while you drift off to sleep.